 The Sentence is : ” I am good database administrator “.

-Now for this change, you can erase this sentence and change “developer” to “administrator”.
+Now for that change, you can erase that sentence and change “developer” to “administrator”.

-Other database engine also doing the same thing as you do in real life, but MVCC stored this two sentence with different versions.
+Other database engines also doing the same thing as you do in your real life, but MVCC stored those two sentences with different versions.

 Old Version : ” I am good database developer “